UniTN-Mechatronics/arduino-encoder-board/readme.md

 void EncoderSlave::read(int res_mult, int com_mult) {
   for(int i = 0; i < settings_u.settings.n; i++) {
     data_u.data.angles[i] = long(encoders[i].read() * 2 * PI * com_mult / float(settings_u.settings.res * res_mult));
-    //the values are changed so as to make easier the comunication }
+  }
 }
 ```

 * **info():** it shows the state of the settings on the serial monitor.

 * **settings_info():** it shows the command list.